Financing Options & Loans

 Monthly Payment Plan

-The Swarthmore College Payment Plan provides a flexible, interest-free monthly payment option for tuition, room, board, and fees.
-The program enrollment takes place each semester with three options for the duration of the plan.
+The Swarthmore College Payment Plan provides a flexible, interest-free, monthly payment option for tuition, room, board and fees.
+The program enrollment takes place each semester with three separate plan duration options available.
 The first installment payment (plus a $35 application fee) is due at the time of enrollment.
-Students with past-due account balances may not be eligible for participation.
+Students with past due account balances may not be eligible for participation.

-Enrollment for the Payment Plan is available via the Student Accounts website.
+Enrollment for the Payment Plan is online through our website.

 Federal Loan Entrance Counseling